 Moral orientations are extremely universal and stable (Rest, 1969; Lind, 2002).
-Most, if not all, students prefer moral reasoning of type V and VI according to Kohlberg's (1984) categories of moral reasoning.
-Principled moral orientations are accepted by far the most.
-Moral orientations are preferred the less the lower they are on Kohlberg's scale.
+Most, if not all, students prefer moral reasoning of type V and VI according to Kohlberg's (1984) categories of moral reasoning.8 Principled moral orientations are accepted by far the most.
+Moral orientations are preferred the less the lower they are located on Kohlberg's scale.

 Because this preference hierarchy has already been found in very young children, we did not expect any correlation with age.
-Indeed, there is no correlation with age (see Figure 1).
+Indeed, there is no difference between different age groups (see figure 1).

 There is also no evidence of a change of moral orientations due to education.
-When moral orientations are compared before and after a course, the hierarchy (or ranking) of types of moral orientations remain stable, although there are small shifts in the judgment behavior of students who took part in the seminars (Figure 2).
+When moral orientations are compared before and after a course, the hierarchy (or ranking) of different moral orientations remain stable in the whole student sample (figure 2), although there are small shifts in the judgment behavior of students who took part in the seminars (figure 3).
+As we will see, this kind of change (stronger preference for 'high order' moral orientations, and stronger rejection of 'low order' orientations) is correlated with an increase of moral competence.